Best Books On The History Of Russia

 Early Russia: From the Vikings to the Tsardom

 The story of Russia begins long before the rise of Moscow.
-In the 9th century, Viking adventurers, known as Rus', established trading routes along the rivers of Eastern Europe, forging connections between Scandinavia and Byzantium.
-This period saw the emergence of the first East Slavic state, Kyivan Rus', a vibrant center of commerce and culture that adopted Orthodox Christianity in 988 under Prince Vladimir.
+In practice, in the 9th century, Viking adventurers, known as Rus', established trading routes along the rivers of Eastern Europe, forging connections between Scandinavia and Byzantium.
+So this period saw the emergence of the first East Slavic state, Kyivan Rus', a vibrant center of commerce and culture that adopted Orthodox Christianity in 988 under Prince Vladimir.
 This conversion had a profound and lasting impact on Russian identity, linking it to the Byzantine world and setting it apart from Western Europe.

 The Rise of Moscow and the Romanov Dynasty

 The Time of Troubles, a period of political chaos and social upheaval in the early 17th century, threatened to destroy the nascent Russian state.
 Following the extinction of the Rurik dynasty, rival factions vied for control, and foreign powers intervened in Russian affairs.
-However, a national revival led to the election of Michael Romanov as Tsar in 1613, establishing a new dynasty that would rule Russia for over 300 years.
+Still, a national revival led to the election of Michael Romanov as Tsar in 1613, establishing a new dynasty that would rule Russia for over 300 years.
 The early Romanovs gradually restored order and expanded Russia's frontiers, laying the foundation for its transformation into a major European power.

 Imperial Russia: Expansion and Reform